Phystro/Quantum-Repeater-Design/src/components/teleportation/README.md

 IBM hardware does not currently support instructions after measurements.

 The full circuit is as seen below.
 The [quantum circuit code](../teleportation/teleportation_qubit_real.ipynb)

 ![teleportation_qubit_real](../../components/teleportation/images/teleportation_qubit_real.png)

-## Teleportation of Entanglement

-Demonstrating and verifying the teleportation of an entangled pair using IBM Qiskit simulation.